Akash Dasnayak: Personal life

 He was born at Jajpur Road on 17 September 1981 in Odisha, India to Mayadhar Nayak and Indira Das.
 He graduated from Vyasanagar College, Jajpur Road (LLB) from Utkal University.
 His aunt Anita Das was a veteran film actress.
-He debuted in the Oriya film industry in 2008 with film Kalinga Putra, receiving a Best Actor award.
+He debuted in the Odia film industry in 2008 with film Kalinga Putra, receiving a Best Actor award.
 Since then, he has acted in several movies like Mita Basichi Bhoota Saathire and Just Mohabatt.